-The University has various student groups, each of which organise a variety of scientific, cultural, and sporting events.
-The Students’ Union, primarily involved in representing interests, also takes an active role in organising a number of different events.
-The University’s larger-scale events, such as the Freshers’ Camp and the Fresher’s Ball have traditionally been organised by members of the Instructor Self-Active Group for the past 20 years.
-Though each group works towards realising their individual goals, they often represent the University as a collective.
-Excellent examples of these collaborative efforts are the Semmelweis Carnival and the Semmelweis Spring Festival.
+The University has various student groups, each of which organises a variety of scientific, cultural, and sporting events.
+The Students’ Union (HÖK), primarily involved in representing interests, also takes an active role in organising a number of different events.

 Students represent the University at several national and international scientific events.
-Those involved in scientific work have the opportunity to showcase their knowledge at the annual Students’ Scientific Association (TDK) Conference, while many of the University’s exceptional students participate in the National TDK Conference, organised at a different Hungarian higher educational institution each year.
+Those involved in scientific work have the opportunity to showcase their knowledge at the annual Students’ Scientific Association (TDK) Conference, while many of the University’s exceptional students participate in the National Council of Student Research Societies (OTDT) Conference, organised at a different Hungarian higher educational institution each year.

 The Korányi Frigyes Scientific Forum, organised by the Korányi Frigyes College for Advanced Studies, also gives students a chance to present their scientific work.

 Semmelweis Career Day is the University’s independent career fair attended by not only organisations engaged in scientific work, but by scientific research companies working in the health market, as well.

 The University is represented by pharmacy students at the National Pharmaceutical Students’ Conference, with the cooperation of the Hungarian Pharmaceutical Students Association (HUPSA).